biodev/complex2/README.md

 [![DOI](https://zenodo.org/badge/993408284.svg)](https://doi.org/10.5281/zenodo.19264154)

-THis repository implements a heterogenous-graph version of $Complex^2$ method that implicitly constrains edge connections within edge type.
+This repository implements a heterogenous-graph version of $Complex^2$ method that implicitly constrains edge connections within edge type.
 This implementation uses `PyTorch` and is compatible with `PyTorch-Geometric` data objects.

 The method implemented in this repository is based on the work of Loconte et al. (citation below).